header mingan national park

 Best Things to Do in Boundary Country in Winter: Nature, Heritage & Culture

 As winter approaches, Boundary Country’s golden hills turn white and beckon adventurous travellers to explore.
 Three characterful ski hills occupy the mountains; one of BC’s biggest and also one of the smallest.
-While we already knew that that Boundary had plenty to offer in both summer and fall, we recently returned in winter to see if the coldest season could deliver as well (yes!)
+While we already knew that that Boundary had plenty to offer in both summer and fall, we returned in winter to see if the coldest season could deliver as well (yes!)

 header cape george